 The subject of this compliance audit is the Performance Based Ratemaking Mechanism Rider (hereafter "PBRM", "Incentive Plan" or "IPA") of Atmos Energy Corporation (hereafter "Atmos" or the "Company").
-The objective of the audit was to determine whether the balance in the Incentive Plan Account (IPA) as of March 31, 2011 was calculated in conformance with the terms of the Incentive Plan and to verify that the factors utilized in the calculations were supported by appropriate source documentation.
+The objective of the audit was to determine whether the balance in the Incentive Plan Account (IPA) as of March 31, 2013 was calculated in conformance with the terms of the Incentive Plan and to verify that the factors utilized in the calculations were supported by appropriate source documentation.
 The IPA addresses sharing incentives with respect to the Company's gas procurement and capacity management activities, which are more fully described in Section II below.
-After reviewing the Company's filing, Staff found no material errors.
-Staff therefore concludes that, during the plan years under review, the Company correctly calculated the benefits accruing to Atmos and the ratepayer under the plan.
+After reviewing the Company's filing, Staff found one (1) error.
+The Staff concludes that, except for the finding noted in Section VI, during the plan year under review the Company correctly calculated the benefits accruing to Atmos and the ratepayers under the Incentive Plan.